-Lavenham Blue on Type 2 Base*
+Lavenham Blue in Type 2 Bases

 Lavenham Blue and its bases

-Type 1 base*: The Lavenham Blue Collection
+Type 1 base*: A Non Commercial Yarn.
+'The Lavenham Blue Collection'

-A Non Commercial Yarn.
 A local fleece which is fully traceable: One Collection a year

 This is know as the Lavenham Blue Collection and comes with a date and fully traceable yarn.
 I will have sourced the fleece myself from a local shepherd and sent it for manufacturing at a Mill in Yorkshire where it's turned into hanks.
 But before you get to knit with it, I dye each hank myself using woad to get those lovely blue colours!

 My first collection was the 2020 Collection.
 The fleece for the 2020 Collection came from a small, mixed flock of Bluefaced Leicester and Romney sheep.
 The flock were from a farm in Newton, Suffolk, 10 minutes from my shop in Long Melford, Suffolk.
 After Covid, our second collection was in 2022, a mix of Ryelands and Cheviot from a farm 5 minutes from my house which I discovered during my lockdown exercise runs.
 The 2023 Collection is from a flock of Wensleydale.
 This type of yarn is only available once a year from August.
+The current collection 2024, is from Hadleigh in Suffolk 20 minutes from my shop and is 100% Ryelands.

 Type 2 base*: Commercial un-dyed Yarn - This can be any type of yarn such as Merino, Bluefaced Leicester etc and can come in different sizes such as 4ply, DK, Aran etc. This is sourced from the main big yarn undyed yarn companies in the UK such as Chester Wools, Rooster Yarns, Laxtons and World of Wool.
 They supply yarn to Independent dyers across the world.
 This type of Lavenham Blue is available most of the year.